intento/intento-api/README.md

 ]
  ```

-## Using a provider with your own keys
+## Using a service provider with your own keys

 *TBD*